-- " Correct size and number of footballs - " Ball boys (if required) - " Corner posts and goal post pads agility poles cannot be used as corner posts - " Correct ground / field markings in accordance with the Laws of the Game, any other applicable rules or regulations under which the applicable matches are played, and any directives of NSWRL and the NSW CRLA - " Competition rules match day procedures manual - " Time keepers (team managers) clock, siren or bell - " Touch judges if not appointed.
+- " Correct size and number of footballs (all teams must bring their own NSWRL allocated match football to each game) - " Ball persons (if required) - " Corner posts and goal post pads agility poles cannot be used as corner posts - " Correct ground / field markings in accordance with the Laws of the Game, any other applicable rules or regulations under which the applicable matches are played, and any directives of NSWRL and the NSWRL COMMUNITY FOOTBALL - " Competition rules match day procedures manual - " Time keepers (team managers) clock, siren or bell - " Touch judges if not appointed.
 Must be over 14 years of age. - " Match sign on sheets - " Stretcher and first aid box - " Receptacle for blood soiled dressings etc. - " Clean dressing rooms and toilets - " Canteen facilities for spectators - " Easy access for ambulance and prompt medical contact - " Keep unauthorised persons outside spectator fence - " Only use approved Kicking Tees - " Field marker cones should be soft and collapsible - " Inspect playing field and surrounds to ensure all safety measures are in place and there are no foreign or dangerous articles or implements protruding or evident.